 All you need to know is why file types matter, what they are and when to use them.
 We’ll explore all of the best logo format files you’ll need to keep your brand looking consistent throughout all platforms.

 Why do you need different logo file formats?

 Some files are best for maintaining maximum quality, while others are best for having low file size or rich colours.
 The reason we need various files is that you want the opportunity to share your logo across different platforms without compromising quality.
 Each file doesn’t necessarily have pros or cons because each has its own, very unique purpose.
 They do different things in different ways, which is why we need them all.

 What are the different file types for logos?

 Now, this is where it can be a bit techy.
 There are only a handful of logo file formats needed for clients (which we cover further in this post).
 Nevertheless, it’s important you have an understanding of key files, to familiarise yourself with the terms and abbreviations.
 After all, you’ll most likely be managing these files in the long term.

 Logo Format – JPG

 Being one of the most used logo formats, JPG or JPEG files are perfect for maintaining true tone colours while being a relatively, small file size.
-Which is why they are commonly used on social media posts or profile images.
+Which is why jpeg logo files are commonly used on social media posts or profile images.

 Logo Format – PNG

 You’ll recognise a PNG as it has the option to be transparent.
-Making it perfect to place on your website or business card and having the freedom to choose any background colour or add over images.
+Making it perfect to place on your website or on social media graphics and having the freedom to choose any background colour or add over images.
 They also have the added advantage of maintaining image quality when resized.
 PNG files are generally larger, ideal for logos but not great for photographs.